-Her work has won the Ethel Wilson Fiction Prize and the Gerald Lampert Award for Poetry and has been shortlisted for numerous awards.
+Her books have won the Ethel Wilson Fiction Prize, the Gerald Lampert Award for Poetry, and the Fred Cogswell Award for Excellence in Poetry as well as being shortlisted for numerous awards.
 Her novel Stay (2002, re-released by Anchor in 2013) was turned into a feature film set in Ireland and Montréal that starred Taylor Schilling and Aidan Quinn.
-The World Before Us (2014) was a New York Times Editor’s Choice, an NPR Best Book of the Year and was called "a work of great power" by the Guardian (UK) and "hypnotically beautiful" by the Chicago Tribune.
+The World Before Us (2014) was a New York Times Editor’s Choice, an NPR Best Book of the Year and was called "a work of great power" by the Guardian (U.K.) and "hypnotically beautiful" by the Chicago Tribune.

-Aislinn holds a BFA in writing and art history (University of Victoria), an MFA in creative writing (UBC), an MSc in writing and cultural politics (Edinburgh) and a PhD in english literature (Edinburgh), where she wrote on material culture ("thing theory") and resonance.
-She has worked for The National Film Board, CBC Radio, as a sessional instructor in the writing department at The University of Victoria and is currently a faculty member in creative writing at Kwantlen Polytechnic University.
-Her forthcoming novel, For Those in Peril on the Sea, will be published with Knopf Canada.
+Aislinn holds a BFA in writing and art history (University of Victoria), an MFA in creative writing (UBC), an MSc in writing and cultural politics (Edinburgh), and a PhD in English literature (Edinburgh) for which she wrote on material culture ("thing theory") and resonance.
+She has worked for the National Film Board and CBC Radio, and as a sessional instructor in the writing department at the University of Victoria.
+She is currently a faculty member in creative writing at Kwantlen Polytechnic University.

 Her forthcoming novel, The Certainties, will be published by Knopf in May 2020.